green-coding-solutions/website/content/blog/network-carbon-emissions-in-green-software.md

 This approach is based on the volume of data transferred, such as kilowatt-hours per gigabyte (kWh/GB) or total kilowatt-hours (kWh), and allows for the allocation of emissions according to the amount of data consumed.

-So if that cat meme we have been dying to send is 1MB and the network intensity is 5Wh/GB, sending 1,000 memes would cost about 5Wh.
+So if that cat meme we have been dying to send is 1MB and the network intensity is 5 Wh/GB, sending 1,000 memes would cost about 5 Wh.
 The factor can include just operational energy (e.g. routers, switches, towers) or also embodied infrastructure energy (depending on the scope), and can be converted to CO₂ using a grid emissions factor (global or region-specific).

 **Strengths:**